data-driven-detroit/geographies/README.md

 ## Setup

-Uses uv for dependency management, if you have it installed you can run `uv sync` to install all dependencies.
+This package uses uv for dependency management. if you have it installed you can run `uv sync` to install all dependencies.

 ## config.toml